-31 December 2019 €'000 2018 €'000 Total comprehensive income for the year 5,142 (318) Retained Earnings B/F (318) - Total retained earnings as per Financial Statements 4,824 (318) Adjustments for Solvency II: Difference in Technical Provisions Net of Reinsurance 1,405 - Difference in valuation of Deferred Tax Liability 830 - Reconciliation Reserve 7,058 (318)
+December 31 2020 €'000 2019 €'000

+Total comprehensive income for the year 8,350 5,141

+Adjustment Fair Value on Investments (157)

+Legal Reserve 233

+Retained Earnings B/F 4,433 (318)

+Total retained earnings as per Financial Statements 13,016 4,666

+Adjustments for Solvency II:

+Difference in Technical Provisions Net of Reinsurance (3,652) 1,405

+Reconciliation Reserve 9,364 6,071

 The reconciliation reserve has a potential volatility to currency risk from exchange rate movements.
 Premiums are collected in US Dollars and losses are generally paid in local currency, Euros.
 The Company also holds assets and liabilities in Euros and US Dollars.
 Sharp, short term fluctuations can significantly impact the profitability of the Company.
-This risk is mitigated by the stop-loss agreement between the Company and its ultimate parent, which limits the underwriting loss of the Company to $\in 1$ m up to an excess of $\in 25$ m in each financial year.
+This risk is mitigated by the stop-loss agreement between the Company and its ultimate parent, which limits the underwriting loss of the Company to $\{0\}$ 1m up to an excess of $\{0\}$ 25m in each financial year.